LinqlLang/Linql/WhitePaper.md

 ```
 ### 7. Max Parllel Connections Bottleneck

-Browsers have a [max parallel connections limit](https://stackoverflow.com/questions/985431/max-parallel-http-connections-in-a-browser), pausing requests when this limit it hit, that modern applications quickly saturate.
-This is due, in part, to "one more request" traditions, but has been exacerbated by `event driven` archtecture on the frontend.
+Browsers have a [max parallel connections limit](https://stackoverflow.com/questions/985431/max-parallel-http-connections-in-a-browser) that modern applications quickly saturate, causing browsers to halt network activity.
+While always having been a problem, the emergence of `event driven` archtecture in combination with the increasing complexity on the frontend has exacerbated network halting.

-In modern frontends